-The timeframe for the Sexual Misconduct Resolution Process under this Policy begins with the filing of a Formal Complaint and will be concluded within a reasonably prompt manner, and usually no longer than 90 days after the filing of the Formal Complaint, provided that the Process may be extended for a good reason, as set forth more fully in the Continuances and Granting Extensions section.
+The timeframe for the sexual misconduct resolution process under this policy begins with the filing of a formal complaint and will be concluded in a reasonably prompt manner, usually no longer than 90 days after the filing of the formal complaint, provided that the process may be extended for a good reason, as set forth more fully in the Continuances and Granting Extensions section.
 Appeals may extend the timeframe for resolution.

-To file a Formal Complaint, a Complainant must provide the Title IX Coordinator a written, signed complaint describing the facts alleged.
+To file a formal complaint, a complainant must provide the Title IX Coordinator a written, signed complaint describing the facts alleged.

-If a Complainant does not wish to make a Formal Complaint, the Title IX Coordinator may determine a Formal Complaint is necessary.
-The University will inform the Complainant of this decision in writing, and the Complainant need not participate in the process further but will receive all notices issued under this Sexual Misconduct Resolution Process.
+If a complainant does not wish to make a formal complaint, the Title IX Coordinator may determine a formal complaint is necessary.
+The University will inform the complainant of this decision in writing, and the complainant need not participate in the process further but will receive all notices issued under this sexual misconduct resolution process.